angr/angr-doc/docs/symbolic.md

 see which conditions allows the program to go from a point A to a point B, by resolving the constraints.

-Basic archetecture of angr's symbolic execution:
+Basic architecture of angr's symbolic execution:

 - simuvex.md is the core engine and provides the concept of a [symbolic machine state](states.md)
 - Also the [means to tick that state forward](simuvex.md) through simulating VEX or running python code